hezy18/EEG-SVRec/README.md

 The method of data alignment of .cnt is at "./code/EEG_feature/part1_preprocess_for_resource.py"

-The EEG data can be accessed at .
-If
+The EEG data can be accessed at [Tsinghua Cloud](https://cloud.tsinghua.edu.cn/d/84caed5b9fac4816a1ba/)

+**Noticing:**

-**Noticing that the complete EEG data is about 62G and we deployed the dataset on our lab platform.**
+1. The complete EEG cleaned data is about 62G (35G after compression)

+2. We also provide the DE feature of EEG per second.

+3. The preprocessed data, which is used to run the baseline (it is normalized and calculated as the average of seconds), is provided at '/data/EEG_data/EEG_DE_avg'.

 ## Partcipants